Go Back Up

 How do premium tax credits work with an ICHRA?

-Employees participating in an individual coverage HRA (ICHRA) can’t collect any amount of their premium tax credits.
+Unlike the QSEHRA, employees participating in an individual coverage HRA (ICHRA) can’t collect any amount of their premium tax credits.
 However, the federal government provided some flexibility to the ICHRA rules so employees can be sure they’re getting the best possible benefit.

-With an ICHRA, employees have a choice: they can either participate in the HRA and waive their premium tax credits, or they can opt out of their ICHRA and collect premium tax credits if the ICHRA is considered unaffordable.
+With an ICHRA, employees have a choice: they can participate in the HRA and waive their premium tax credits, or they can opt out of their ICHRA and collect premium tax credits if the ICHRA is considered unaffordable.

 HRA premium tax credit comparison chart